epandurski/flask_signalbus/docs/index.rst

-It is recommended that you use at least ``REPEATABLE_READ`` transaction isolation level with Flask-SignalBus. ``READ COMMITTED`` should be OK too, but in this case you might, more frequently than necessary, see a single message sent more than once over the message bus.
+It is recommended that you use at least ``REPEATABLE_READ`` transaction isolation level with Flask-SignalBus. ``READ COMMITTED`` should be OK too, but in that case you might, more frequently than necessary, see a single message sent more than once over the message bus.